Republic of Palau

 Palau is an independent country in a Compact of Free Association with the United States.
 It is a democratic republic with directly elected legislative and executive branches.

-The legislature Olbiil Era Kelulau (National Congress) is bicameral, comprising the Senate and the House of Delegates.
-The Senate has up to 13 members elected nation-wide.
+The legislature, Olbiil Era Kelulau (National Congress), is bicameral, comprising the Senate and the House of Delegates.
+The Senate has 13 members elected nation-wide.
 Each of the 16 states elect one representative to the House of Delegates.
 A Council of Chiefs — an advisory body — is comprised of sixteen tribal chiefs (one per state).
 It advises the President on matters concerning traditional laws, customs and their relationship to the Constitution and the laws of Palau.

-Elections are held every four years (the most recent being in November 2020).
-The President and the Vice-President are elected by popular vote.
-The incumbent President Surangel Whipps Jr assumed the office on 21 January 2021.
-President Whipps Jr is both Head of State and Head of Government.
-The Hon.
-J. Uduch Sengebau Senior is Palau's Vice President.
+Elections are held every four years (the next election is due to take place on 5 November 2024).
+The President and the Vice-President are elected by popular vote and the President is both Head of State and Head of Government.
+The incumbent President Surangel Whipps Jr assumed office on 21 January 2021.

 Compact of Free Association with the United States

-The Department of the Interior is the US agency responsible for oversight and coordination of US funding assistance under the Compact of Free Association.
+The US Department of the Interior is responsible for oversight and coordination of funding under the Compact of Free Association.

 Bilateral relations

-Australia established formal diplomatic relations with the Republic of Palau on 1 October 1994 and enjoys a close and friendly relationship.
-The Australian Embassy in Koror, Palau was established in 2019 and is responsible for Australian affairs in Palau.
+2024 marks the 30th anniversary of the establishment of diplomatic relations between Australia and the Republic of Palau.
+Australia and Palau enjoy a close and friendly relationship.
+The Australian Embassy in Koror, Palau, was established in 2019.

 Development assistance